pm4js/pm4js-core/DOCS.md

 where percentage can be a number between 0 and 1; the **keepAllActivities** parameter is boolean (true/false) and establishes whether the filter is allowed to remove activities (keepAllActivities=false) if the paths connecting them are infrequent, or is forced to keep the activities and at least one path entering/exiting them.

+## Simulation

+### Playout of a DFG

+A playout operation returns an event log with a set of traces that are allowed by the model (in this case, a directly-follows graph).

+To execute a playout of a DFG, and get the simulated log, the following command can be executed:
+**let simulatedLog = DfgPlayout.apply(frequencyDfg);**

+A more complete version of the aforementioned command is the following:
+**let simulatedLog = DfgPlayout.apply(frequencyDfg, $numDesideredTraces$, $activityKey$);**
+where **numDesideredTraces** is the desidered number of cases of the simulated log, and **activityKey** is the attribute at the event level that is used as activity.

 # Statistics